-The temptation to wear lightweight, totally inappropriate and unsafe clothing increases with the temperature.
+The temptation to wear lightweight, inappropriate and unsafe clothing increases with the temperature.

 You’re better off either buying gear with a removable thermal lining, lightweight motorcycle jeans, or a set of dedicated summer, mesh-style trousers.